Lhasa to Everest Base Camp Tour 8 Days

 After a lovely time at Rongbuk Monastery, you will travel early the next day to Everest Base Camp.
 Another highlight of the trip is this stop.
 This North Everest Base Camp is known for its beauty and mountains.
 After exploring the base camp, you will drive back to Shigatse via the Friendship Highway.
 Then, you'll return to Lhasa by way of Yalong Valley.
 Enjoy the Tibetan plateau scenery.
 Then, you will continue to your next destination.
 The eight-day Lhasa Base Camp Tour will end when you reach your final destination.

-Food During Kathmandu To Lhasa Overland Tour Via EBC
+Food During Lhasa to EBC Tour

 On this trip, only breakfasts are provided.
 You'll need to pay for your lunches and dinners.
 Breakfast will be served where we stay overnight, and dinner arrangements can be similar.
 Lunch will be eaten while we're traveling to the next place.
 We suggest budgeting around Yuan 60 to Yuan 100 (US$10 to US$16) per day for lunch and dinner.
 Our meals will include Tibetan bread, dal (lentil soup), bhat (rice), tsampa porridge, and other basic local dishes.

-Accommodation During The Tibet Tour
+Accommodation During The Tour

 Safety Guidelines